 It was through those early life experiences that Wozniak fell in love with interior design.
 She realized that usually when people hire home builders Charleston, they were left with an empty home that a lot of people don’t know what to do with.
 They’ve never had to decorate to this extent before.
 Which is why she love changing people’s lives through interior design.
 And it’s not hard to imagine that the devotion to getting the details right, learned from her father, helped her win the title of Designer of the Year at this year’s VISION Design and Workroom Competition Awards.

 Wozniak earned a business degree at Marquette University, then attended design school at the Parsons School of Design campus in Paris and Harrington College of Design in Chicago.
 She started her suburban Chicago firm in 2005 and serves mostly clients in her local area.
 Many of her customers also have homes along the Great Lakes or in warmer parts of the country that they want her to work on.
 As a result, Wozniak’s work takes her all over the country.
+When it comes to building your dream home, a general contractor Miami or elsewhere, as well as a designer, could be of assistance as they might know what works well for your home.

 “In school, I was not formally trained as a window treatment designer,” she says.
 However, she’s always believed they were an important component in homes, one that adds softness and warmth to a space.
 Many of her clients have lakefront homes, so window coverings frame their view.
 They also provide privacy and block unwanted light.
 Nevertheless, some of the clients also prefer bay windows from Renewal by Andersen or other similar firms as it provides them a reading space overlooking the lake which could be a picturesque view, especially during summer.